securitybunker/databunker-session-store/README.md

 # databunker-session-store

-Databunker Session Store is an encrypted session store service using [DataBunker API](https://databunker.org/).
+The **Databunker Session Store** is an implementation of the Express.js session store that uses [Databunker Secure Session Storage](https://databunker.org/use-case/secure-session-storage/) as the persistence layer for sessions.
+The session middleware for Express is provided by the **session-express** module. **Databunker** is a Swiss army knife tool for storing personal records or PII: https://databunker.org/.

 An in-depth review of the Databunker' [Secure Session Storage](https://databunker.org/use-case/secure-session-storage/).